-Then, the interview is winding down and you hear, “so, do you have any questions for me?” and you completely freeze.
-You’ve forgotten to plan for this!
-And that’s a serious missed opportunity because asking good questions can often give you the final push when it comes to interviewer feedback.
+Then, as the interview winds down, your interviewer will ask, “so, do you have any questions for me?” and you’ve forgotten to plan for this!
+But, that’s a serious missed opportunity because asking good questions can often give you the final push when it comes to interviewer feedback.

-As a product manager at places like Salesforce & SurveyMonkey and now an advisor here at Pathrise, I’ve interviewed hundreds of candidates throughout my career.
-When I hear them ask good questions, I always write them down in my notes, a practice that a lot of interviewers follow.
-We would use these notes to determine if we think the candidate would accept the position and remain interested in the role in the long term.
+As a product manager and now a mentor here at Pathrise, I’ve interviewed hundreds of candidates throughout my career.
+When I hear them ask good questions, I always write them down in my notes.
+This is a practice that a lot of interviewers follow.
+We then use these notes to determine if we think the candidate will accept the position and remain interested in the long term.
 In short, these questions affect the decision to move forward and/or extend an offer.

 - How do you see the product changing in the near future?
 What about a bit further down the line?